LennieLENNIE

 4. 4

 No levels.
 No unlocking.
 No "you're not ready for tritones yet."
-You practice the sounds you need, when you need them.
+Start with a perfect fifth if you're new.
+Jump to triad pairs if you're ready.
 Track your accuracy over time.
-Watch the numbers improve.
-That's the reward.
+The numbers are the reward.

 Ear training exercises